fharms/10-opensource-frameworks-in-one-hour/thorntail/README.md

-# The simplest JAX-RS demo example with Thorntail.
+# Simple Thorntail JAX-RS demo example.

 This example takes a normal JAX-RS build, show the simplest configuration for running an JAX-RS application with Thorntail